uberspark/uberspark/README.md

 for compositional verification of security properties of commodity (extensible) system software written in C and Assembly.

-uberSpark has been used to building and verifying security invariants of the uber eXtensible Micro-Hypervisor Framework (<http://uberxmhf.org>) and several of its extensions, and demonstrating only minor performance overhead with low verification costs.
+uberSpark has been used to build and verify security invariants of the uber eXtensible Micro-Hypervisor Framework (<http://uberxmhf.org>) and several of its extensions, and demonstrating only minor performance overhead with low verification costs.

-Visit: <http://uberspark.org> for more information on how to download, build, install and get involved.
+Visit: <http://uberspark.org> for more information on how to download, build, install, contribute and get involved.

 Read the documentation at `docs/toc.md`.
 The formatted documentation can also be read online at: <http://uberspark.org/docs/toc.html>